 Morocco Visa Types Available

-This is further divided into two categories based on the validity period and purpose of visit.
+This is further divided into two categories based on the validity period and purpose of the visit.
 They are as follows:

 Based on the Validity Period